G3orgiaa/Social-Graphs/index.md

 ## A smal description of the dataset

 We used the Fandom Wiki page for downloading the relevant data.
-All the files that were used during the analysis can be found here (link google drive)
+All the files that were used during the analysis can be found here (https://drive.google.com/drive/folders/1j7NCzDaNx_NBu0T2vC4U2qIWAUTkWVV8?usp=sharing).
+For the views dataset, data from the internet were used.
+For more information on the data, please refer to the python notebook.

 ## Network and Text Analysis
+First of all we conducted some preliminary analysis of the data.
+Using API and python, the show's element (characters, episodes and seasons) were extracted, and stored in separate files.
+Before that, elements that were leading to blank wiki pages had to be elimate from the dataset while non ascii characters had to be transformed into a proper unicode format.